JollyJosh/Plot/README.md

 This is a 5 part workshop.
-In the first workshop we'll explain how to run the project, and go over a simple BNF notation for our grammar.
+In the first workshop we'll explain how to run the project, and go over a simple BNF notation for our language's grammar.
 And in each of the following workshops we'll implement each module.
 The full code will be available before the workshop.

 This git repository will have the full source available upon